This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

-- U.S. vs international
+- U.S. vs International

-- stocks vs bonds
+- Stocks vs Bonds

-- developed vs emerging markets
+- Developed vs Emerging markets

-The mechanism that determines how portfolio weights evolve over time.
+In this part we will look more closely at the mechanism that determines how portfolio weights evolve over time.

 - Float-adjusted indexing